 How to Apply

-Electronic submissions via email are required: firstname.lastname@example.org
+Electronic submissions via email in PDF format are required: firstname.lastname@example.org

 PSR is committed to recruiting and maintaining a staff with a broad range of perspectives and backgrounds.
 As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national or ethnic origin, sex, age, religion, disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information or any other factor that is not related to the position.